Guide to declaring crypto taxes in Denmark (2022)

 Once all the tax calculations are done and Skat.dk’s tax portal is open, it is time to declare your taxes before the deadline in May.
 You can submit your taxes online or by mail.
 We will primarily focus on the online portal in this guide.
 Should you have any questions you can always call Skat.dk for free at (+45) 72 22 27 95 during working hours.

-In March the online E-Tax portal will open up with your tax assessment notice.
+The online E-Tax portal will open up with your tax assessment notice in March.
 Here you can see how much taxes the state has determined you should pay.
-If you need to update any information you can do so before the 1st of May.
-If you need to change information after the 1st of May you need to contact Skat.dk and provide them an explanation as to why you need it reopened.
+If you need to update any information, you can do so before 1 May.
+If you need to change information after 1 May, you need to contact Skat.dk and explain why you need it reopened.

 There are a couple of things you need before you can access the E-tax Portal